Reigundy/CREATIVEPYTHON_GUNDY/Notes.md

  This is how you get a grid.... ^^

  In python the name of a "key" in a dictionary needs to be wrapped in double quotes

+key_value = e.get_key()
+if key_value.lower() == 's':
+    save('sketch.jpg')

+Set up a save function ^ this function saves the sketch in the same place the python file is from.

+ Homework:
+ Find an artwork that you like and recreate it with py5 due next sunday at Midnight